 Animal House Shelter is a non-profit, 501(c)3, no kill shelter for all breeds of dogs and cats.

-Founded in June 2002, AHS takes in and cares for abused, neglected and abandoned animals — especially those scheduled for euthanasia at other shelters.
+Founded in June 2002, AHS rescues and cares for homeless pets.
+We take in dogs and cats that have been abused, neglected, abandoned.
+There are a variety of other reasons people relinquish their dog or cat to us as well: lack of time, moving, allergies, new baby etc. We save those scheduled for euthanasia at other shelters due to their lack of space.
 Once rehabilitated and ready, they are carefully matched with prospective adopters and placed in loving homes.
-Over 23,000 pets have been adopted from Animal House Shelter.
+Over 33,000 pets have been adopted from Animal House Shelter.

 The best possible veterinary care is always given to Animal House Shelter pets and treatment is never declined if it will give the animal a chance for a healthy life.
 Socializing and keeping our pets happy is also of utmost importance.
 Dogs are walked 4-5 times daily and cats are housed in a large, whimsical, free-roam habitat All are given loving care and attention by staff and volunteers.